 If you prefer cards that are heartfelt rather than humorous, consider adding some calligraphy or hand-lettering.
 To make your own, all you need is a good brush pen.
 This writing utensil will allow you to create a fanciful script with expressive thick and thin lines.

 To easily incorporate detail into your paper cutting you can use special craft scissors.
 These creative tools are available in a range of designs like a wave, zig-zag, cloud, Victorian, and more.
 You can use these designs to add unique decorative borders to your card.

 Layering can quickly amplify a simple design card.
 To do this, simply choose a variety of paper—for instance, red, pink, and cream—and find ways to place them together.
 An example can be cutting one heart on red paper and cutting a larger heart on pink paper and an even larger heart on cream.
 Then, glue them down on the card together, making for a more elaborate motif.

-Add drawn images
+Add hand-drawn images

 Round the corners of your card

 An easy way to make any handmade card look more polished is to round the corners of the card.
-To do this, simply find a quarter (or other coin) and place your folded card onto a cutting mat.
+To do this, simply find a quarter (or another coin) and place your folded card onto a cutting mat.
 Put the quarter in the corner of the card and carefully cut around it using a precision knife.
 Then do the same in the other corner.